 However, there are certainly some situations that warrant hiring a lawyer.
 When you make your will online with Nolo, if a situation arises in which you may benefit from the advice of a lawyer or other expert, the program will let you know.
 (For more information, see Making a Will: Are Lawyers Optional?)

 Is your information safe when you make a will online?
 With Nolo, absolutely.
 We give security issues the highest priority and take every precaution to ensure the security of our website.
-See our security statement (click on the "Why you're safe with Nolo" link).
+See our security statement.

 Can you assign a guardian for your child in your will?
 Yes, a will is the right place to name someone to care for your children if you are unable to.
 For more information on choosing a guardian, see Guardianship for Your Children.